Your LEV health & safety experts.

 Are you compliant?

 Regulatory compliance requires regular inspection and maintenance of local exhaust ventilation (LEV) fume and dust extraction systems.
-Our BOHS P601 certified engineers use all the latest testing methods to ensure all your LEV systems are running safely, reliably and efficiently.
+Our BOHS P601 certified engineers use all the latest testing methods to help ensure all your LEV systems are running safely, reliably and efficiently.

 Our thorough examination checks the effectiveness of LEV systems and assesses air flow and pressure along with control compared to the original commissioning report.
 This will also highlight any remedial action needed should the test highlight a failure in any system area, because equipment cannot be used if faulty.